 The Link ID subfield shall be set to the link identifier of the AP affiliated with the associated AP MLD that is operating on the link that the non-AP MLD is requesting to add.
 The Complete Pro- file subfield and the STA MAC Address Present subfield shall be set to 1.
 The AP Removal Timer Present subfield shall be set to 0.
 The Reconfiguration Operation Type subfield shall be set to 2.
 The Operation Parameters Present subfield shall be set to 0.
 The NSTR Bitmap Size sub- field shall be set to indicate the size of the NSTR Indication Bitmap subfield.

 (#19051)The NSTR Indication Bitmap Present bit shall be set to 1 if at least one NSTR link pair is present for the non-AP MLD that contains the link corresponding to the link ID, otherwise, this bit shall be set to 0.

-If the NSTR Indication Bitmap Present bit is set to 1, the STA MAC Address subfield in the STA Info field shall be set to the STA MAC address of the non-AP STA that is indicated for operation on the link requested to be added with the AP indicated by the link ID.
+(#20030)The STA MAC Address subfield in the STA Info field shall be set to the STA MAC address of the non-AP STA that is indicated for operation on the link requested to be added with the AP indicated by the link ID.

 (#19051)If the NSTR Indication Bitmap Present bit is set to 1, (#19471)the NSTR Indication Bit- map subfield in the STA Info field shall be included and shall be set to indicate STR or NSTR for each pair of links formed between the link corresponding to the link ID and other setup links for the non-AP MLD, by setting the corresponding bit to 0 or 1.

-The STA Profile field shall include the complete profile for the corresponding non-AP STA identified by the STA MAC Address and shall consist of all the elements and fields that would be included in the STA Profile field for that non-AP STA in a Reassociation Request frame sent on the current link that includes the corresponding non-AP STA as a reported STA as per procedures in 35.3.3.3 (Advertisement of complete or partial per-link information), except no inheritance is applied and all the applicable elements and fields are included in the STA Profile field itself.
+The STA Profile field shall include the complete profile for the corresponding non-AP STA identified by the STA MAC Address, and shall consist of all the elements and fields that would be included in the STA Profile field for that non-AP STA in a Reassociation Request frame (#20028)that includes the corresponding non-AP STA as a reported STA (#20028)in the Basic Multi-Link element as (#20028)defined in 35.3.3.3 (Advertisement of complete or partial per-link information) (#20028)and 35.3.3.4 (Fields and elements not carried in a per-STA profile), except no inheritance is applied (#19459)as defined in 35.3.3.5.1 (Inheritance in the per-STA profile of Basic Multi-Link element), instead inheritance rules are applied as defined in 35.3.3.5.3 (Inheritance in the Per-STA profile of Link Reconfiguration Request and Response).

 If the non-AP MLD is indicating to delete an existing link, it shall set the fields in the Per-STA Profile subelement as follows: